Collective Leadership Hubs Network

 Please register for or log in the CLI Online Academy first and then start filling in the form!

-REGISTRATION CLOSED!
-Next round of applications starts in December 2024.
+REGISTRATION OPEN!
+The round of applications ends 31 December 2024.
 We will announce new CLI Experts in January 2025.

 Application Form

-The call for 2024 Expert Pool applications is closed.
-We will announce the next application call in December 2024.
+The call for 2025 Expert Pool applications is open.
 Please register until 31 December 2024 to become a member of our Expert Pool.

 CLI EXPERT POOL MEMBERS 2023-2024: